chrisahn1/titancard-scanner/README.md

 # Titancard Scanner

-An app that scans a CSUF student's Titancard and retrieves their name and email
+An app that scans a CSUF student's Titancard and handles logging attendance automatically

 ## The Project Team

 ### Team Lead
 Jacob Powell scoutdude@csu.fullerton.edu
 #### Team Members
-  1. Member one
+  1. Upal Patel
-  2. Member two
+  2. Chris Ahn
-  3. Member three
+  3. DavidEstephanian
+  4. Gustavo Sopena
+  5. HoungHuy Hourt
+  6. Madison
+  7. Raj Chhatbar
+  8. Tirth Shah

 ## Project Technologies

 This project will use:
+  * Python
   * Javascript
   * SQL
-  * HTML/CSS

 ## How to start helping
 *Please make sure you have git installed on your computer before you begin to help.
 To install git, please visit [Git](https://git-scm.com/downloads)*